 At the Ankin Law, practicing law is a family affair.
 For over a decade now, Howard Ankin has been defending the rights of personal injury and workers’ compensation clients with his father and law partner, Paul Ankin.

 In fact, Paul’s relentless work on behalf of his clients is what inspired Howard to become a lawyer, as explained in this recent Chicago Daily Law Bulletin article:

 Howard Ankin recalled that as a child he toted his father’s briefcase and watched him at work in Daley Center courtrooms.

-“There was no question that I was going to become a lawyer, said Howard, 42, of Ankin Law Offices in Chicago.
+“There was no question that I was going to become a lawyer, said Howard, 42, of Ankin Law in Chicago.

 About a decade ago, Howard and his father, Paul, worked on a personal-injury case together.
 Howard suggested to his father that they bring in a co-counsel to work on the case.

 “My father told me there was nothing doing,” Howard said.
 “I was going to handle the case; we were partners together.”